 Around Soller the landscape in spring is covered with oranges, lemons and olives.
 Beautiful local villages such as Biniaraix and Fornalutx are the best places from which to appreciate this landscape and have become popular havens for walkers and cyclists visiting the Tramuntana region.
 Fornalutx is particularly pleasant for a lunch break.
 Stop at the parking and enjoy fine local dishes at Restaurante Bellavista or head to the tiny snack bars under the clock of the church square.
 C’an Reus and Fornalutx Petit Hotel are a couple of lovely rural hotels in the village.

-Take a look at our Mallorca North West Coast page for ideas for things to do from Soller.
+Take a look at our Mallorca Self-Drive Tours for ideas about scenic drives from Soller.

 Useful Soller Websites:

 This company offer trips by boat along the north west coast of Mallorca.